 The goal of the program is to preserve historic facades, achieve quality façade improvement, and encourage economic investment within Downtown Petoskey.
-The DMB believes that by providing incentives to spur preservation, revitalization and reinvestment in structures within Downtown, it will create a more attractive downtown as well as greatly complement its economic development goals.
+The DMB believes that providing incentives to spur preservation, revitalization, and reinvestment in structures within Downtown, will create a more attractive downtown as well as greatly complement its economic development goals.

 This physical improvement grant provides a matching grant for facades.
 For every dollar that is awarded, the applicant must spend a minimum of a dollar.
 It is a competitive grant program.
-Individual grant amounts will be up to 50% of the project cost estimate or actual project cost, whichever is less. $20,000 is allocated to be awarded in the 2019 DMB Parking Fund budget .
+Individual grant amounts will be up to 50% of the project cost estimate or actual project cost, whichever is less. $50,000 is allocated to be awarded in the 2023 DMB Parking Fund budget.